-SYSTEM CONTROL PROGRAMMING (SCP): These programs perform the system control functions that are basic to an RPG II-oriented System/3 Model 6 installation.
+SYSTEM CONTROL PROGRAMMING (SCP): These programs perform the system control functions that are basic to an IBM System/3 Model 6 installation.
 They are supplied with the system at no additional charge.
-(All other System/3 software components are separately priced.)
+(All other System/3 software components are separately priced).

-All of the basic SCP programs can function with the minimum System/3 Model 6 configuration: 5406 Processing Unit with 8K bytes of core storage, one 5444 Disk Storage Drive, and one printer.
-All other standard I/O units are also supported.
+All basic SCP programs can function with the minimum System/3 Model 6 configuration: 5406 Processing Unit with 8K bytes of core storage, one 5444 Disk Storage Drive, and one printer.
+Every other standard I/O unit is also supported.

-It should be noted that every program executed on a System/3 Model 6 requires a set of Operation Control Language (OCL) statements to provide the system with information about the job to be run (such as what program to load, what files to use, what date to use, etc.).
-OCL for the System/3 Model 6 is called conversational OCL because the operator keys in the control statements one at a time in response to queries (in the form of "keywords") from the system.
+It should be noted that each program executed on a System/3 Model 6 requires a set of Operation Control Language (OCL) statements to provide the system with information necessary to run the job (such as which

+- > scientific computational needs of many small companies.
+The throughput capabilities of the Model 6 in most applications, however, are significantly lower than those of IBM's own System/3 Model 10 and many batch-oriented competitive systems.
+In addition the severe peripheral device restrictions are, in Datapro's opinion, an important factor prospective users should keep in mind. - program to load, what files to use, what date to use, etc.) OCL for the System/3 Model 6 is called conversational OCL because the operator keys in the control statements one at a time in response to queries (seen by the operator as "keywords") from the system.
 (It is also possible to enter OCL statements via the optional Data Recorder.)

-There are three sequences of OCL statements to be learned by the System/3 Model 6 operators: LOAD, for running a job whose OCL statements are not catalogued; BUILD, for cataloging OCL statements into a library; and CALL, for running a job whose OCL statements have been previously catalogued.
+There are three sequences of OCL statements to be learned by the System/3 Model 6 operators: LOAD, for running a job whose OCL statements are not catalogued: BUILD, for cataloging OCL statements into a library; and CALL, For running a job whose OCL statements have been previously catalogued.
 Both the LOAD and the BUILD sequences contain a string of 20 keywords which must be individually responded to by the operator.
 The CALL sequence contains only four queries requiring operator response.